Please note: The Texas Division of Emergency Management (TDEM) portal includes testing providers that will assess fees and co-pays for their tests.

 What do I need to bring?

-Please have a valid photo ID with proof of Tarrant County residency.
-Do not forget to bring the QR code you will receive from your self-screen for your test appointment confirmation.
+Please have a valid photo ID.
 Also be sure to bring any insurance card such as Medicaid, Medicare or private insurance.
 Insurance status does not exclude anyone.
 Those without insurance will still be provided testing.

 What's the testing process?